puppetlabs/puppetlabs-apache/README.md

 ## Module description

 [Apache HTTP Server][] (also called Apache HTTPD, or simply Apache) is a widely used web server.
 This [Puppet module][] simplifies the task of creating configurations to manage Apache servers in your infrastructure.
 It can configure and manage a range of virtual host setups and provides a streamlined way to install and configure [Apache modules][].
+Please note that this module has went through an update and is now supporting only Apache 2.4 and above.
+For Apache < 2.4 please use an older version of the module.

 ## Setup